18F/snap-api-prototype/README.md

 # Using the API

 Our goal is to make this prototype available both as a downloadable Python package and as a web API.

-## Documentation
+See below for API documentation:

 + [Web API documentation](/docs/web_api_documentation.md)
 + [Python API documentation](/docs/python_api_documentation.md)

+The API does not cover every state and every facet of SNAP eligibility at this time, see the below for more detail on state coverage and SNAP modeling progress:

 + [SNAP modeling progress](/docs/modeling_progress.md)
 + [State-by-state API coverage](/docs/states_progress.md)